warleyerocha/basic-mvc/README.md

 # basic-mvc
-Very basic bootstrap MVC platform written in PHP.
+Very basic bootstrap CMS MVC platform written in PHP.
 Not supposed to be used in production.